muhammadajlal/made-template-23456620/README.md

 <!-- * Data URL: https://fred.stlouisfed.org/release?t=&et=&rid=113&ob=pv&od=&tg=&tt=&pageID=2 (Unemployment Rate Data) - Optional -->

 #### Short description of the DataSource:
 Federal Reserve Bank of St. Louis (FRED) USA, is a database of more than 800,000 economic data series from over 100 sources covering issues and information relating to banking, business, consumer and producer price indices, employment, population, exchange rates, gross domestic product, interest rates, trade and international transactions, and U.S. financial data.
-In general, the Federal Reserve Bank of St. Louis encourages the use of FRED data, and associated materials, to support policymakers, researchers, journalists, teachers, students, businesses, and the general public.
+In general, the Federal Reserve Bank of St. Louis encourages using FRED data and associated materials to support policymakers, researchers, journalists, teachers, students, businesses, and the general public.
 FRED provides data and data services to the public for non-commercial, educational, and personal uses subject to a few prohibitions.

-All the macro-economic data is sourced from official website of Federal Reserve Bank of St. Louis (FRED), USA.
-FRED collects data from different government departments e.g., U.S. Bureau of Labor Statistics (BLS) etc and then adds some value to these data sources to make them analysis ready.
-For example,  BLS provides most of the CPI data in chunks and FRED compiles all the data into a timeseries data with some value additions like smoothing the data for seasoanlity etc. Although, we have downloaded everyhting from FRED but the original departmental sources of different indicators are give below.
+All the macroeconomic data is sourced from the official website of the Federal Reserve Bank of St. Louis (FRED), USA.
+FRED collects data from different government departments e.g., the U.S. Bureau of Labor Statistics (BLS), etc and then adds some value to these data sources to make them analysis-ready.
+For example,  BLS provides most of the CPI data in chunks and FRED compiles all the data into a time series data with some value additions like smoothing the data for seasonality, etc. Although we have downloaded everything from FRED the original departmental sources of different indicators are given below.

 - Consumer Price Index (Inflation).
 Source: U.S. Bureau of Labor Statistics.